-The USBPWR01 jumper is for the rear USB ports.
-The USBPWR23 jumper is for the internal USB header that you can connect to the front USB ports.
+The USBPWR_12 and USBPWR_34 jumpers are for the rear USB ports.
+The USBPWR_56 jumper is for the internal USB header that you can connect to the front USB ports.

 - This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
 Otherwise, the system does not power up. - The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.